HelpGiveThanks/HGTconfiguration/README.md

 1. Click on Vanilla.
 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
-     1. In Directory textbox info from 'vanilla' to 'forum'.
+     1. In Directory textbox information from 'vanilla' to 'forum'.

      If you plan on hosting several family, friend, etc. collaborative websites, then type the family's folder name followed by forum = myfamily/forum.
      1. Leave the password as 'pass' and change it when you're finished setting up.